edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 maintainability, and improving collaboration in development teams.
 Examples include DRY (Don't Repeat Yourself), which encourages the elimination of redundant code, and KISS (Keep It Simple, Stupid), which advocates for simple and straightforward solutions to problems.
-Additionally, the YAGNI (You Aren’t Gonna Need It) principle emphasizes building only what is necessary, avoiding over-engineering and the Law of Demeter (LoD) which encourages loose coupling of classes.
+Additionally, the YAGNI (You Aren’t Gonna Need It) principle emphasises building only what is necessary, avoiding over-engineering and the Law of Demeter (LoD) which encourages loose coupling of classes.
 These principles collectively guide software engineers in making better design decisions, improving code